 Qualifying FHLs are regarded as commercial properties for capital allowances purposes..
-As a result, Zeal put together a team focusing their attention on helping FHL owners unlock the tax savings available purchase, refurbishment the construction of their holiday let properties.
+As a result, Zeal put together a team focusing their attention on helping FHL owners unlock the tax savings available on the purchase, refurbishment and construction of their holiday let properties.
 Tax relief that was unclaimed by their accountants due to the need for surveyors and capital allowances experts.